Certificate of Workplace Fairness

 Emergency physicians are encouraged to contact AAEM (anonymously, if desired) to report a listed group that they believe is not in compliance along with an explanation.

 All AAEM members are entitled to request and obtain a certified copy of Group’s original certificate from AAEM.
 The failure of the Group to comply with the above terms of the Certificate may result in loss of Certificate status.
-The AAEM Practice Fairness CouncilTM will review all complaints of lack of compliance with the above terms of Certification and will respond to Group in writing not more than 30 days following receipt of complaint of lack of compliance.
-If the Practice Fairness CouncilTM concludes that the Group has failed to meet any of the Certificate terms, Group will be given 30 days to provide written evidence of correction of deficit; failure to devise and execute an effective remedy will result in AAEM revoking the Workplace Fairness Certificate.
+AAEM will review all complaints of lack of compliance with the above terms of Certification and will respond to Group in writing not more than 30 days following receipt of complaint of lack of compliance.
+If AAEM concludes that the Group has failed to meet any of the Certificate terms, Group will be given 30 days to provide written evidence of correction of deficit; failure to devise and execute an effective remedy will result in AAEM revoking the Workplace Fairness Certificate.